RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SM__Z_8hpp.md

         {41489.6, 1.6, 60.0, -579.6, 38., 7.3, 85., 0.1},
       };

+      /**
+         @brief  Data in Table 6, though re-arranged to match columns in Table 5 with MeV converted to GeV

+         The final entry isn't in the table and instead comes from the text below eq.
+16.
+      */
       constexpr double table_6[kRows] =
         {0.018e-3, 0.018e-3, 0.016e-3, 0.11e-3, 0.11e-3, 0.08e-3, 0.18e-3, 0.4e-3, 6.e-3, 5.e-5, 1.e-4, 6.};

       class TwoLoop {
+        /**
+           @brief \f$Z\f$-boson observables at two-loop and the residual theory errors

+           @warning Do not apply any corrections outside the range of validity in p5 */
        public:
         // Partial widths in GeV
         double gamma_e() const {return observable(0);}